 PAUL MERSON: Criminally underused by England his whole career, Merson won the majority of his 21 caps under Graham Taylor.
 If fit and available he was always picked in Taylor squads and there’s a great chance that would be the case here.
 Merson had a decent season for Arsenal and played in their European Cup Winners’ Cup win, so he’d have been flying at the time.
 But whether he goes or not depends on how many flair players Taylor wanted out there.

 CARLTON PALMER: Although his selection was sometimes unfairly criticised by fans and the media, Palmer was definitely rated by Graham Taylor.
 So much so, that after his debut in April 1992, the Sheffield Wednesday midfielder barely missed a game for the rest of Taylor’s reign.
-Palmer was never afraid to take one for the team and was played in most positions along the midfield line during that campaign.
+Palmer was never afraid to take one for the team and was played in the most positions along the midfield line during that campaign.
 The England boss would have been loyal to a lot of the players who got them there and with a good season at Wednesday behind him, Palmer may well have made it.

 LEE SHARPE: Graham Taylor didn’t normally give debuts to teenagers, but that’s exactly what he did with 19 year old Lee Sharpe in 1991.
 However, it was another two years before Sharpe was picked again, coinciding with Manchester Utd’s first Premier League title win.
 From then on, Sharpe was a fixture in the squad, and he even started the crunch match in Rotterdam.
 The fact that he’s a naturally left-sided player would have been a huge advantage for him.
 But despite United winning the double, Sharpe’s was in and out of the team that season, and Taylor always preferred regular starters for their club.
 Difficult choice this one.

 ANDY SINTON: The other left-sided option would be Sheffield Wednesday winger, Andy Sinton.
 Used frequently by Taylor throughout his tenure, Sinton was also used at left-back a number of times, versatility which may have worked in his favour.
-A big money move from QPR to Wednesday towards the end of this qualifying campaign definitely cementing his place in the squads even more.
+A big money move from QPR to Wednesday towards the end of this qualifying campaign definitely cemented his place in the squads even more.
 Looks like this could be a toss up between Sinton and Sharpe.

 DARREN ANDERTON: A second uncapped player in the mix, Anderton’s form for Spurs had the media calling for international recognition long before Terry Venables gave him his first cap in March 1994.
 With a lack of right wingers to pick from, the door looks open for Anderton to claim a place.
 And at just 22 years of age at the time of the World Cup, maybe Taylor could have done with some youth in this squad.